Attitude Era: Initiation

 The actual start of the Attitude Era itself is often debated among fans; Vince McMahon's promo on the December 15, 1997 episode of Raw about not being "passé" is usually the latest point in time.
-The WWE themselves retrospectively claim that the start of the era is hard to pinpoint, and have used inconsistent events to categorise the era.
+The WWE themselves retrospectively claim that the start of the era is hard to pinpoint, and have used inconsistent events to categorize the era.
 In 2017 and 2021 respectively, the WWE released DVD and Blu-ray compilations named 1997 - Dawn of the Attitude and 1996 - Prelude to Attitude, signifying that the era was, in yearly terms, beginning in 1997.

 It is generally considered that the start of the Attitude era was gradual rather than immediate, based on different elements: the year 1996 saw the WWF increasing graphic violence and selling sex among its female talent, while the year 1997 saw the major aesthetic makeover, the normalisation of crude language and behavior, and the beginning of dramatised plots.
 General consensus is that the era (incorporating all these elements) had fully begun during the second half of 1997.
 In the years following, the Attitude era continued to evolve and experiment with ever more violent and crude content.